When Your Substrates

 ARA · Scan Velocity Control · PEM3D and Complex Part Loading

 Parts up to 4 inches in thickness can be loaded into tall horizontal 900-series systems.
-Pallets accommodate total loaded weights up to 150 lbs — supporting production of assembled sub-components, pacemaker housings, hermetic feedthroughs, and other non-planar geometries without fixturing compromises that affect film quality.
+Pallets accommodate total loaded weights up to 150 lbs — supporting production of pacemaker housings, hermetic feedthroughs, and other non-planar geometries without fixturing compromises that affect film quality.

 900 Series · Horizontal Loading · 150 lb CapacityIn-House Process Development

-Metrology Center · Tool SEM · Applications EngineeringMarkets We Serve
+Metrology Center · Tool SEM · Applications EngineeringApplications That Demand This Level of Precision

 KDF systems are installed globally across the industries where thin film failure is not an option.